Grants policy guidelines

 Categories eligible for grant

-The Trust provides financial assistance to registered or exempt
+The Trust provides financial assistance to UK registered or exempt

-charities whose activities fall within the following four categories, mainly
+charities whose activities fall within the following three categories:

 Other categories